odinuv/web/en/apv/slides/database-tech/slides.md

 - Details of working with LO are dependent on the database interface.
     - Send escaped data within the SQL string (limited size),
     - Binary data must be sent via special functions.
-- Use this to store medium sized files, better then storing them in file system.
+- Use this to store medium sized files, better than storing them in file system.
 </section>

 <section markdown='1'>